brajeshwar/brajeshwar.github.io/styleguide.md

 title: Styleguide
 ---

-{:.pages__title}
 # Styleguide

 ## Articles

 - If possible, avoid front matter.
 If used, it should be optional.
 - There is an optional cover-picture.
-I'm thinking of getting rid of that.
+Can we make this an optional element but as part of the content and styled as a `cover-picture`?

 ## Images